 With the box mounted, you can now run your electrical cables into it.
 Gently guide the cables through the knockout holes on the box.
 To keep the wires from being accidentally pulled out, you’ll need to secure them with cable clamps.
 Some plastic boxes have built-in clamps, but many metal boxes require you to install separate ones.
 These clamps grip the cable’s outer sheathing, protecting the delicate connections inside from any strain.
 Make sure the clamps are snug but not so tight that they damage the cable’s insulation.
 This step is crucial for ensuring the long-term integrity of your wiring, preventing loose connections that can happen if a cable is jostled or pulled.

-Strip and Prepare the Wires
+Step 3: Strip and Prep the Wires

 Now it’s time to get the wires ready for connection.
 Using a cable ripper or utility knife, carefully slice the outer plastic sheathing of the cable, peeling back about six to eight inches inside the box.
 Be careful not to nick the insulation on the individual wires inside.
 Once the sheathing is removed, use a wire stripper to take off about 3/4 of an inch of insulation from the end of each black, white, and copper wire.
 A clean strip is essential for a solid, reliable electrical connection.
 This careful preparation ensures that the maximum amount of conductive surface is available for a secure bond when you join the wires together in the next step.